The Best-Ever Eating Habits for Weight Loss

 How much protein is enough?
 If you're working a 9 to 5 desk job that you commute to by car, protein isn't an issue.
 But for someone who's active in sports and trains regularly, adequate protein is essential for losing fat and building lean muscle.
 Your safest bet is to get between 0.8 and 1 gram of protein per pound of lean mass.

 When calculating that amount, use the weight you think you would look good at, especially if you're 20 or more pounds overweight.
 For example, if an ideal weight for you would be 170 pounds, multiply that number by 0.8 grams: Your daily protein requirement turns out to be 136 grams, which translates to 27 grams of protein per meal (at five meals per day).
 That's what you'll get from about one small can of water-packed tuna or four slices of turkey breast deli meat.
 If you're a vegetarian or a vegan, take a look at these 13 Great Protein Alternatives If You Can't Find Meat at the Grocery Store that spur weight loss for some healthy inspiration.

 While eating anything raises your metabolic rate, protein boosts it the most.
-Chicken, turkey, beef, egg whites and cottage cheese are just a few of the choices you have for high-rev foods.
-Protein is also essential to building muscle, and the more muscle you carry, the more efficiently your body will burn the fat you’re trying to fry.
-And don’t forget about breakfast!
-Get an early jump on your protein—deliciously— with a protein-packed breakfast that will keep you full, focused, and on track to getting abs.
+Chicken, turkey, beef, egg whites, and cottage cheese are just a few of the choices you have for high-rev foods.
+Protein is also essential to building muscle, and the more muscle you carry, the more efficiently your body will burn the fat you're trying to fry.
+And don't forget about breakfast!
+Get an early jump on your protein—deliciously—with a protein-packed breakfast that will keep you full, focused, and on track to getting abs.

 Muscle burns calories even at rest.
 Fat, on the other hand, just sits there.
-So the last thing you want from your weight-loss program is loss of muscle tissue.
-You can minimize this loss by getting enough protein delivered in relatively precise doses throughout each day.
-And for your body to put that protein to work for muscle building, you’ve got to log weight lifting time regularly.
+So the last thing you want from your weight-loss program is a loss of muscle tissue.
+You can minimize muscle loss by getting enough protein delivered in relatively precise doses throughout each day.
+And for your body to put that protein to work for muscle building, you've got to log weight lifting time regularly.